kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-client.md

         }
         ```

-        1. Base service `URL` where requests will be sent (`required`, default not specified)
+        1. Base service `URL` where requests will be sent (required, no default)
         2. Maximum request time: may include `DNS` resolution, connection, request body write, server processing, and response body read.
-If the call requires redirects or retries, they must all finish within one period (default not specified, optional)
+If the call requires redirects or retries, they must all finish within one period (optional, no default)
         3. Enables module logging (default: `false`)
         4. Mask used to hide specified headers and request or response parameters (default: `***`)
         5. List of request parameters to hide (default: `[]`)
         6. List of request or response headers to hide (default: `[ "authorization", "cookie", "set-cookie" ]`)
-        7. Whether to use the request path template in logging; when not specified, the template is used except at `TRACE`, where the full path is used (default not specified, optional)
+        7. Whether to log the full request path instead of the route template; when not specified, the full path is logged only at `TRACE` level and the template otherwise (optional, no default)
+        8. Maximum request body size that is still written to the log; a larger body is skipped with a warning (default: `2MiB`)
+        9. Maximum response body size that is still written to the log; a larger body is skipped with a warning (default: `2MiB`)
-        8. Enables module metrics (default: `true`)
+        10. Enables module metrics (default: `false`)
-        9. Configures [SLO](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli) for metrics (default: `ru.tinkoff.kora.telemetry.common.TelemetryConfig.MetricsConfig#DEFAULT_SLO`)
+        11. Configures [SLO](https://www.atlassian.com/incident-management/kpis/sla-vs-slo-vs-sli) buckets in milliseconds for metrics (default: `io.koraframework.telemetry.common.TelemetryConfig.MetricsConfig#DEFAULT_SLO`)
-        10. Configures metric tags (default: `{}`)
+        12. Configures metric tags (default: `{}`)
-        11. Enables module tracing (default: `true`)
+        13. Enables module tracing (default: `true`)
+        14. Whether the span carries the full `url.full` attribute instead of only `url.path` (default: `true`)
-        12. Configures tracing attributes (default: `{}`)
+        15. Configures tracing attributes (default: `{}`)

     === ":simple-yaml: `YAML`"